I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdeviceinitassignsddlstring.md

       If you are writing a UMDF driver, you  must modify your driver's INF file to provide an appropriate security descriptor for the stack.
 For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff563688">Securing Device Objects</a>.
 For more information about using the registry, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff563759">Setting Device Object Registry Properties During Installation</a>.

-The following code example assigns a security setting for a device.</p>

 ## Requirements
 | &nbsp; | &nbsp; |